dmitoiu/North-East-Scotland-College-Graded-Unit/README.md

 ### Run-time options:

-* `start <path/to/main.py>` - Path to entry point file.
+* `python <path/to/main.py>` - Path to entry point file.
 If unspecified, the current working directory is used.